uma-victor1/custom-command-log-in-cypress/README.md

-# Get Element text with Cypress
+# Improve Your custom Command logs in Cypress

 ### [Live Site](https://ecommerce-playground.lambdatest.io/)

 In this tutorial, we have covered:

-- How to get element text in Cypress
+- How to improve custom command logs in Cypress
-- Use alias and Invoke command
-- Use variables to store values for later tests
+- create custom messages
 - Scenarios were this will be useful

 ## Pre-requisites